benvds/kalender/README.md

 ## TODO

+- BUG not enough days included for next month
 - util is before isafter mapdays
 - check: first & last should be start and end like ical
 - selection module separate?